jrolstad/engineering-signal-collector/README.md

 ## Communication
 Outside of the input for the agents, all communications are performed via Amazon SQS or Amazon SNS.
-The long term solution is to use Apache Kafka in place of the SNS topics to enable scaling, but managed kafak in AWS is expensive :D
+The long term solution is to use Apache Kafka in place of the SNS topics to enable scaling, but managed Kafka in AWS is expensive. :D

 ## Data Persistence
 All data is persisted in an S3 bucket so it's available for big data processing jobs such as Amazon EMR.